Salvage-Ex/Salvage-old2/doc/translation_process.md

 an account.
 Take note of your username and password, as they will be required to configure the command-line tool.

-You can find the Galilel translation project at [https://www.transifex.com/galilel-project/galilel-project-translations/](https://www.transifex.com/galilel-project/galilel-project-translations/).
+You can find the Salvage translation project at [https://www.transifex.com/salvage-project/salvage-project-translations/](https://www.transifex.com/salvage-project/salvage-project-translations/).

 ### Installing the Transifex client command-line tool